Shai Avivi

-Shai Avivi (שי אביבי; born 29 April 1964) is an Israeli film, television and stage actor, as well as comedian and television presenter.
+Shai Avivi (שי אביבי; born 29 April 1964) is an Israeli actor, comedian and television presenter.
 Regarded as one of the best performers of his generation in Israel, he is recognized for his versatile work across independent films, television and the stage.
 He has received numerous accolades, including an Ophir Award for Best Actor for his role in Nir Bergman's Here we Are (2020).

 After graduating from Tel Aviv University, he appeared in the drama film, Cup Final (1991).
 He received Ophir Award nominations for Best Actor for his performances in One Week and a Day (2016) and Longing (2017).

 Early life

 Avivi was born and raised in Acre as one of three children of Moshe Avivi, originally from Iran, and Ahuva, a native Israeli, originally from Lithuania.

 He completed his military service in Nahal, during which he took part in fighting in the First Lebanon War.